jakedomermuth/cable-company-app/README.md

 # Cable Company APP
+Developed a comprehensive application to manage customer data, services, equipment, and billing for an internet and cable company.
+The system tracks multiple locations per customer, handles flat-rate billing for services and equipment, and maintains payment history, including late payments.
+Key functionalities include inserting and removing customers, updating services, managing equipment, and adjusting bills.
+The application was built with a focus on modular Python code, efficient SQL database design, and optimizing performance for queries using embedded SQL.

+## Skills Used:
+Python, SQL, database design, client-server architecture, data management, and query optimization.

 ## Instructions For What Is Needed:
 You will build an internet/cable company’s customer tracking system.
 Your customer (the internet